College Ave Church: Community involvement

 The church has hosted numerous social events including girl scout meetings, college reunions, weddings, funerals, conferences, and concerts.
 In 1986 when a San Diego Country sheriff's deputy trainee was killed shortly after joining the academy, her funeral service was held at the church.
 Kellye Cash, recently having been crowned Miss America, played piano and offered her testimony at a 1987 event at the church.
 A free seminar on Alzheimer's disease was hosted by the church in 1990.
 Since 1961 the church has also engaged in numerous humanitarian endeavors in Mexico.
 During significant rain storms in 2016, the College Ave church hosted relief shelters set up by the American Red Cross.

 The sanctuary constructed in 1966 was designed specifically for the hosting of vocal and traditional concerts.
-Since then, the venue has hosted concerts for the local church choir, San Diego Youth Symphony, San Diego Civic Youth Orchestra, Orchestra of the United State International University, Raga Ranjani School of Music, San Diego Master Choral, and the SDSU Symphony Orchestra.
+Since then, the venue has hosted concerts for the local church choir, San Diego Youth Symphony, San Diego Civic Youth Orchestra, Orchestra of the United States International University, Raga Ranjani School of Music, San Diego Master Choral, and the SDSU Symphony Orchestra.
 In 1973 a benefit concert for the Cystic Fibrosis Research Foundation was held in the building as well as a City of Hope Cancer Treatment benefit concert which was held in 1987.
 In 1993 African Sanctus performed on site with the SDSU choir.
 In 1994 renowned theologian Martin E. Marty featured as the speaker for a conference addressing clergy and health care professionals.

 The church has also undertaken numerous church plants throughout its history including Mission Church (became Lincoln Avenue Baptist and then Gateway Community), First Baptist Church Ramona (became Ramona First Baptist), Castle Park Church, Bonita Valley Baptist Church, and Flood Church.